sithu/cmpe273-spring18/assignments/assignment2/README.md

 ## Requirements

 You will be building a set of REST APIs for a blockchain crypto-currency.
 In this assignment, you need to build APIs for the wallet and transaction entities using Flask framework.
-The data must be persisted into SQLite BD.
+The data must be persisted into SQLite DB.

 ### What is wallet?